The Facts

 Some of our rangatahi are neurodiverse.
 This means they process information, regulate emotions and respond to situations in different ways.
 Take some time to consider this when identifying concerning or harmful sexual behaviour.
 It may also be worth considering these unique learning patterns when looking at responding and moving forward.

-Our diverse Kiwi communities are represented by many different cultures, idenitites and belief systems.
+Our diverse Kiwi communities are represented by many different cultures, identities and belief systems.
 Our goal is to engage with rangatahi using meaningful responses while upholding the mana of all individuals.
 You may need to adapt communication styles and language to align with cultural norms and support their values, identities, and beliefs.
-It's also important to note that some rangatahi may be negatively affected by the portrayal of ethnically or culturally diverse groups in pornographic content.
+It's also important to note that some rangatahi may be negatively affected by the portrayal of sexually, ethnically, culturally or gender diverse groups in pornographic content.

 Trauma Informed Responses